 Weed whackers are power tools that consist of a long handle and a rotating head that spins a string-like “blade.”
-These blades come in different forms, but the most common is a thin piece of nylon, giving these tools the alternate name “string trimmer,” as well as “weed eater” and “weed whip.”
+These blades come in different forms, but the most common is a thin piece of nylon, giving these tools the alternate names “string trimmer,” “weed eater,” and “weed whip.”

 No matter what they’re called, finding the best weed whacker is all about comfort and how often you use it.